Back to blog

 Smartlead: best for agencies and white-label

-Smartlead carved out its niche by solving a specific problem: agencies running cold email for multiple clients need sub-accounts, white-labeling, and centralized management.
-If you manage outbound for three or more clients, Smartlead is purpose-built for that workflow.
+Smartlead is built for one job: agencies running cold email for multiple clients who need sub-accounts, white-labeling, and centralized management.
+If you manage outbound for three or more clients, it is purpose-built for that workflow.

 What works well: The master inbox aggregates replies across all client campaigns, eliminating the need to log into multiple accounts.
 Sub-account management lets you silo client data while maintaining oversight.
 Their warm-up system supports custom warm-up email content, which avoids the “warm-up email detected” filtering some providers now implement.